metrumresearchgroup/pkgr/integration_tests/simple/guide.md

 Environment to help test basic pkgr functionality, such as the `plan`, `install`, `inspect --deps`

  ## Expected Behaviors
-1. `pkgr plan` will indicate that repositories have been set for packages "R6" and "pillar".
+1. `pkgr plan --loglevel debug` will indicate that repositories have been set for packages "R6" and "pillar", as well as their dependencies.
-2. `pkgr inspect --deps` will print the following object:
+2. `pkgr inspect --deps` will print the following object (order does not matter as long as everything is nested the same way):
 ```
   {
   "cli": [